 As you can imagine, a lot of planning goes into where products are placed on shelves.
-A big part of a buyer's role is designing their assortment layout including brand placement, display types, and more.
+A big part of a buyer's role is designing their assortment layout, which includes brand placement, display types, and more.
 This process is called space planning.

-Space planning requires buyers to utilize a mix of art and science to place the most popular items in easy to shop locations while simultaneously delivering the highest value out of each square inch of space.
-You read that right, buyers measure sales and profitability at the square inch level.
-By nature, space planning is at the core of a buyer's job as it requires them to create assortments that will drive sales and that are easy for their customers to shop.
+Space planning requires buyers to utilize a mix of art and science to place the most popular items in easy-to-shop locations while simultaneously delivering the highest value out of each square inch of space.
+You read that right: buyers measure sales and profitability at the square inch level.
+By nature, space planning is at the core of a buyer's job as it requires them to create assortments that will drive sales and are easy for their customers to shop.

 Product Packaging Dimensions

 On every retailer's Item Setup Form, you will be asked to fill in your product’s packaging dimension.
 This is the height, width, and depth of your sellable product.
 Filling out the accurate dimensions of your product is not only a benefit for space planning purposes, but the data is also utilized in larger assortment and financial planning.

 If you haven’t added your packaging dimensions to your product listings on RangeMe or you want to double check that you added them in accurately, add them today.

 A similar concept holds true for your pallet shipping data.
 It is not enough for buyers to only know your product packaging dimensions, they also need accurate pallet shipping information or their financials can take a dive.
 Once a buyer is interested in your brand and products, don’t get your partnership off on the wrong foot by not knowing your data!

 Pallet configuration data is often referred to as your Pallet Tie High where “Tie” is the number of cases you can fit on each layer and “High” is the number of layers that can fit per pallet.

 Hint: If you can fit 10 cases on each layer and have 5 layers per pallet, your Pallet Tie High is 50 (10 x 5 = 50).